victorolinasc/junit-formatter/README.md

 The report is generated in `Mix.Project.app_path` folder with a default filename of test-junit-report.xml.
 It can be configured through application configuration on the key report_file (application junit_formatter).

+## OBSERVATION

+Versions 2+ require minimum Elixir version to be 1.4+.
+For older releases, please use version 1.3 of this library.

 ## Usage

 Add `JUnitFormatter` to your `ExUnit` configuration in `test/test_helper.exs` file.
 It should look like this: